-An extended essay investigating the claim that Hitler's political views were influenced by Darwin's scientific findings.
-Using many primary source historical documents it is shown that this was not the case.
-Rather, evidence suggests strong commonality between Hitler's views and some schools of thought within fundamentalist Christianity.
+An extended, book-length essay investigating claims that Adolf Hitler's political views were directly influenced by Charles Darwin's scientific findings.
+Using numerous primary source historical documents it is shown that this was not the case.
+Rather, the evidence points to strong commonality between Hitler's political philosophy and some historical and contemporary influential schools of thought within fundamentalist Christianity.

 The formerly wealthy, now poverty-stricken inner city neighbouring suburbs of Balat (once the Jewish area) and Fener (once the Greek area) are my favourite places to photograph in Istanbul, Turkey.
 These images were captured over two days in November 2015.

 A cogent argument exists that there is at least a modest probability that the universe is an artificial simulation.
 Furthermore, the very nature of a simulated universe suggests we may have no viable way of discerning whether this is the case or not.
 Whether this is the case, or is even acknowledged as plausible, however, leaves profound and unpleasant consequences for classical theology.

 Using mathematical set theory, conservative Christian activist Andrew Schlafly speciously attempted to demonstrate that opposite-sex unions are morally superior to same-sex unions.
 In rebuttal, two mathematical formulae are presented demonstrating that opposition to same-sex unions has no mathematical-logical basis unless the a-priori assumption is made that one biological sex possesses a greater degree of moral and personal autonomous value than the other.

 The Fictitious Influence Of Darwin On Marx And Engels